andrewphm/slacker/README.md

 ### Stream SDK

-Stream's SDK provides many of the core component necessary to get up and running quickly - these core componenets allow you to communicate with the stream backend and create client instances.
+Stream's SDK provides four core components necessary to get up and running quickly - these core componenets allow you to communicate with the stream backend and create client instances.

-These core components are provides by the stream-chat and stream-chat-react packages

 ```sh
 $ npm install stream-chat stream-chat-react
 ```

+The four core components are:

-#### StreamChat
+- #### StreamChat

 StreamChat allows you to create a client instance with Stream and connect a user.